unrealwork/atsd-use-cases/how-to/aws/route53-health-checks/uptime-report.md

 ### Grouping by Property

-Since health checks are often collected for various resources of similar type, for example geographically distributed applications, it maybe useful to calculate average uptime using a higher-level grouping as opposed to URL.
-This grouping column can be derived both from the URL or from the custom resource tags defined in the Route53 console.
+Since health checks are often collected for various resources of similar type, for example geographically-distributed applications, it may be useful to calculate average uptime using a higher-level grouping as opposed to URL.
+Derive this grouping column from either the URL or the custom resource tags defined in the Route 53 Console.

 ```sql
 SELECT entity.tags.geo AS "GEO",